 The Website Topic Report requires that Executive Branch agencies place the bar containing the Commonwealth Banner at the top of each webpage.
 Many other Virginia government entities which are not required to use the banner do so, in recognition of its citizen benefits.
 Any state government entity can freely use this tool.

-Instructions on how to update the banner will soon be available, at which time agencies will be requested to implement the updated version of the banner.
+Instructions on how to update the banner can be accessed at https://www.developer.virginia.gov/downloads/commonwealth-banner.
+Agencies are requested to implement the updated version of the banner by July 1, 2018.